-Mr. Price is a member of the firm’s Litigation Department and a member of the firm’s Appellate and Supreme Court Practice.
+Mr. Price is a member of the firm’s Litigation Department and a member of the firm’s Energy Practice, Appellate and Supreme Court Practice, and Government Controversies and Public Policy Litigation Practice.
 Prior to joining Jenner & Block, Mr. Price clerked for Justice Stephen Breyer of the United States Supreme Court and for Judge Michael Boudin of the United States Court of Appeals for the First Circuit.
-He also served as a Bristow Fellow in the Office of the Solicitor General at the U.S. Department of Justice.
+He also served as a Bristow Fellow in the Office of the Solicitor General at the US Department of Justice.

 Mr. Price has an active pro bono practice in the area of refugee and immigration law, and he has represented victims of human trafficking in civil litigation against their traffickers.
 He is the author of Rethinking Asylum: History, Purpose, and Limits, published by Cambridge University Press in 2009.